-Come along to our 60th Spring Conference for a chance to meet and network with fellow mammal experts and enthusiasts in a friendly, relaxed atmosphere.
+Our Spring Conference is a chance to meet and network with fellow mammal experts and enthusiasts in a friendly, relaxed atmosphere.
 Hear the results of latest research, and discuss key issues for mammal research and conservation.

-The 60th anniversary conference is coming to Birmingham, to reflect the inaugural meeting held in the city in April 1954.
-Join us for a chance to celebrate success and look forward at what we together can achieve over the next 60 years for mammals.
+The 60th anniversary conference came to Birmingham, to reflect the inaugural meeting held in the city in April 1954.
+We were celebrating success and look forward at what we together can achieve over the next 60 years for mammals.

 Download the Full Programme here.

-After the Student conference in the day, Friday evening will host an exhibition of the 2014 Mammal Photographer of the Year competition, followed by our free public Cranbrook Lecture where Prof. Rosie Woodroffe, Senior Research Fellow at the Institute of Zoology will discuss her research into the transmission of bovine tuberculosis (TB) between badgers and cattle in the UK.
+After the Student conference in the day, Friday evening saw an exhibition of the 2014 Mammal Photographer of the Year competition, followed by our free public Cranbrook Lecture where Prof. Rosie Woodroffe, Senior Research Fellow at the Institute of Zoology discussed her research into the transmission of bovine tuberculosis (TB) between badgers and cattle in the UK.

-On Saturday morning, Professor David MacDonald, Director of the Wildlife Conservation Research Unit at Oxford University, will open the weekend's programme of talks with his mysteriously titled Keynote Speech: "Carnivores in Conflict: Almondo’s Pact"
+On Saturday, Professor David MacDonald, Director of the Wildlife Conservation Research Unit at Oxford University, opened the weekend's programme with his mysteriously titled Keynote Speech: "Carnivores in Conflict: Almondo’s Pact"